interest-protocol/suitears/README.md

 ## Installation

-Add the following snippet in your `Move.tml`
+Add the following snippet in your `Move.toml`

 ```toml
 [dependencies.SuiTears]